 You’ll also want to consider the countertops.
 The laminate may be cheaper, but it is also much more susceptible to damage.
 If your current countertops are laminate and show signs of damage related to heat or scratches, you’ll want to upgrade them for increased ROI.
 If you can only fit laminate into your budget, make sure to look for an option that has the look of granite to add a bit more beauty and potential appeal.
 Although, it may be worth it to wait until you can afford natural stone countertops because they will provide a bigger boost to your ROI.

 The fixtures throughout your kitchen are another easy upgrade that can do wonders for the overall appearance.
 Installing modern faucets to replace plastic handles adds an instant upgrade, and even the drawer pulls and door handles can add a final hint of shine that potential buyers are sure to notice.
 If the sink is scratched or badly discolored, a mid-priced option will give the area a new look that won’t dissuade those who visit the open house.

-There are many upgrades in the kitchen that can have a major impact on your ROI without requiring a major remodeling project.
+Many upgrades in the kitchen can have a major impact on your ROI without requiring a major remodeling project.
 As long as the flow is as it should be, you’ll be able to improve the look with just a few strategic changes.

 Images used with permission, courtesy of www.bigstock.com and www.dreamstime.com